 How Chubb helped

-Chubb teamed with Tenpo to create a regional alliance to co-create customised digital insurance offerings for the app’s millions of customers in Chile and future users across Latin America.
+Chubb teamed with Tenpo to create a regional alliance to co-create customized digital insurance offerings for the app’s millions of customers in Chile and future users across Latin America.
 The first product, launched in Chile, provides coverage for theft of personal belongings from a vehicle.
-The product, called “Auto Content Plus," forms a customisable platform to add complementary coverage such as Purchase Protected, Digital Wallet and Accidental Death.
+The product, called “Auto Content Plus," forms a customizable platform to add complementary coverage such as Purchase Protected, Digital Wallet, and Accidental Death.

-To contract the insurance, customers are required to have a balance in their Tenpo accounts to pay the first instalment.
-The product is sold by a local broker and the coverage details are provided to the customer in the app and, once purchased, confirmed in a follow up email.
+To contract the insurance, customers are required to have a balance in their Tenpo accounts to pay the first installment.
+The product is sold by a local broker and the coverage details are provided to the customer in the app and, once purchased, confirmed in a follow-up email.

 Tenpo is also moving forward with AI-powered data analytics, which, combined with their digital-first approach to claims management will boost customer service.
 This will be key as Tenpo continues to expand beyond Chile into other South American markets.